dottspina/bme68x-zephyr/lib/bme68x-iaq/README.md

 A simple approach is to resize the *storage* partition which should exist for all boards that support NVS.

-For example, the [nRF52840 DK] has 1MB of flash storage partitioned as bellow in the board's DTS:
+For example, the [nRF52840 DK] has 1MB of flash storage partitioned as below in the board's DTS:

 ``` dts
     &flash0 {